Bob Knight Rips Former Indiana Hoosiers Men’s Basketball Brass

 “Well, I think I’ve always really enjoyed the fans,” Bob Knight said on the Dan Patrick Show.
 “I always will.
 On my dying day, I will think about how great the fans at Indiana were.
 And as far as the hierarchy at Indiana University at that time, I have absolutely no respect whatsoever for those people.
 With that in mind, I have no interest in ever going back to that university.”

 “Aren’t those people all out of there, coach?”
-Patrick asked.
+Patrick continued.

 “I hope they’re all dead,” Knight quipped.